On the density of strongly minimal algebraic vector fields: Controlling the invariant horizontal subvarieties using a singularity

+Now, by construction, $g$ vanishes at every singular point of $\mathcal F$ and since $\mathcal F$ and $\mathcal D$ are generically transverse, it is not identically zero on $X$.
+So the irreducible components of $g = 0$ are invariant hypersurfaces of $(X,v)$ passing through every singular point. \end{proof}

-\begin{proof}[Proof of Theorem \ref{theorem-minimality2}] We first show that the first prolongation of $(X,v)$ is quasi-minimal.
-Denote by $H(v)$ the canonical invariant hypersurface and consider $Z$ a proper invariant irreducible horizontal subvariety of $(\P(T^\ast X), \P(v^{[1]}))$.
+\begin{proof}[Proof of Theorem \ref{theorem-minimality2}] We show that the first prolongation of $(X,v)$ is quasi-irreducible and apply Theorem D. Denote by $H(v)$ the canonical invariant hypersurface and consider $Z$ a proper invariant irreducible horizontal subvariety of $(\P(T^\ast X), \P(v^{[1]}))$.
 We distinguish two cases: